How a TikTok Ban Affects Your Ministry

 While a TikTok ban would undoubtedly disrupt the digital outreach efforts of digital missionaries, ministers and churches, it is not the end of the world.
 Through diversifying your social media presence and utilizing your “owned” space, you can continue to spread the message of hope found in Christ through new and innovative channels, as well.
 And, you will be better off for the future just in case another platform disappears.

 Before you finish reading this post, write down a quick action plan.
-How else can you prepare for Easter?
+What else can you do?
 Share them below or on social media.

 Want to meet with Tom and pick his brain?
 Set up a FREE 30 minute conversation with him today by clicking here.